Updated: 14 July 2020

 - Tax implications if you were to set up a company

-However, there is a clear advantage that benefits a Pty Ltd company ( with less than $25 million turnover) – companies end up paying a corporate tax rate at 27.5% which is significantly lower than the highest marginal tax rate for individuals of 47% (including Medicare levy).
+However, there is a clear advantage when setting up a Pty Ltd company (with less than $25 million turnover) – you end up paying a corporate tax rate at 27.5% which is significantly lower than the highest marginal tax rate for individuals of 47% (including Medicare levy).
 Note these rates are based on the 2019 – 20 tax rates.

 Other great benefits of owning your own Pty Ltd company are:

 - 0.1 1.
-Benefits of a Pty Ltd Company #1: Limited Liability
+Benefits of Setting Up a Pty Ltd Company #1: Limited Liability

 - 0.3 3.
-Benefits of Pty Ltd Company #3: Attracting Stakeholders
+Benefits of Setting Up a Pty Ltd Company #3: Attracting Stakeholders

 - 0.4 4.
-Benefits of Pty Ltd Company #4: Perpetual Succession
+Benefits of Setting Up a Pty Ltd Company #4: Perpetual Succession

 - 1 Key Takeaways

-1. Benefits of a Pty Ltd Company #1: Limited Liability
+1. Benefits of Setting Up a Pty Ltd Company #1: Limited Liability

 As a Pty Ltd Company is a separate legal entity, it will be liable for its own debts.
 This ensures that claims made against the company can only be paid using assets owned by the company.
 This gives a layer of protection for directors’ and shareholders’ personal assets.
 Unlike Pty Ltd Companies, sole traders may be exposed to having their personal assets called upon to settle claims or debts.